Writers' Conferences

 (This list contains many of the conferences Carolyn has spoken at

 or is connected with.
-There are many hundreds within the US alone; these she personally recommends.)
+There are many hundreds within the US alone;

 Put Pen to Paper, a conference for those interested in the art of writing and the business of writing.
 For more information, e-mail Valerie Coleman at the Pen To Paper Literary Symposium, in Dayton, Ohio.